-Individuals who are concerned about being identified as a whistleblower may make their disclosure anonymously.
+- 8.5.1 Individuals who are concerned about being identified as a whistleblower may make their disclosure anonymously.
+If the employee wishes to remain anonymous, this ought to be explicitly stated at the outset of the notification.
 The University treats anonymous disclosures just as seriously as those made openly.
-However, if the disclosure is made anonymously the University may not be able to investigate the concerns as effectively.

-The University encourages anyone raising such a concern to do so in writing even if the initial contact is by telephone or some other medium.
-The University would prefer that any disclosure is made anonymously by telephone rather than not at all.

-The University cannot guarantee confidentiality as it may be required by law, or law enforcement agencies, to disclose the identity of the individual raising concerns.
+However, if the disclosure is made anonymously the University may not be able to investigate the concerns as effectively. - 8.5.2 The University encourages anyone raising such a concern to do so in writing even if the initial contact is by telephone or some other medium.
+The University would prefer that any disclosure is made anonymously by telephone rather than not at all. - 8.5.3 The University cannot guarantee confidentiality as it may be required by law, or law enforcement agencies, to disclose the identity of the individual raising concerns.
 However, the University does take whistleblower confidentiality seriously and will protect the identity of any disclosers as far as possible.
 Individuals should be aware that they may be identified by others due to the nature or circumstances of the concern being raised.

-Process
+9 Process

-The person receiving the disclosure will acknowledge receipt of the disclosure to the individual (where their identity is known) within three working days.
-If appropriate, they will offer to meet in confidence with the person making the disclosure.

-At this meeting, the recipient will obtain as much information as possible about the belief of malpractice or other public interest concern.
-The person making the disclosure may be accompanied by a trade union representative or Edge Hill colleague.

-If the recipient is satisfied that the issue raised is relevant to the whistleblowing procedure, an appropriate investigation will be conducted.
-The investigation may be conducted by any of the following means:

-- An appointed investigation manager ie a senior manager independent to the issue or area in which the individual concerned works - A referral to the police or other appropriate public authority - The commissioning of an independent enquiry eg by the University's auditors
+- 9.1 The person receiving the disclosure will acknowledge receipt of the disclosure to the individual (where their identity is known) within three working days.
+If appropriate, they will offer to meet in confidence with the person making the disclosure. - 9.2 At this meeting, the recipient will obtain as much information as possible about the belief of malpractice or other public interest concern.
+The person making the disclosure may be accompanied by a trade union representative or Edge Hill colleague. - 9.3 If the recipient is satisfied that the issue raised is relevant to the whistleblowing procedure, an appropriate investigation will be conducted.
+The investigation may be conducted by any of the following means: - An appointed investigation manager i.e. a senior manager independent to the issue or area in which the individual concerned works - A referral to the police or other appropriate public authority - The commissioning of an independent enquiry e.g. by the University's auditors

-Investigation
+9.4 Investigation